If you are looking for some out-of-the-box Christmas traditions, don’t look further. Christmas in Barcelona is all about

-Even though they can perceived as vulgar and gross, caganers are mainly a symbol of humanity’s equality.
+Even though they can be perceived as vulgar and gross, caganers are mainly a symbol of humanity’s equality.
 The premise is there are no untouchables: everyone poops regardless of their power or social status.

-Caganers are most frequent in Barcelona during holiday season, specially in the Christmas markets held throughout the city.
+Caganers are most frequent in Barcelona during the holiday season, especially in the Christmas markets held throughout the city.
 I have been a few times to Fira de Santa Lucia and the caganer stalls are definitely the busiest with a lot of people pointing, laughing and taking photos of these unique figures.

 Nevertheless, they can now be found all year round and have become a classy touristic souvenir of Barcelona.
 You can also buy them online!

 Embracing the Bizarre Christmas in Barcelona

 One thing is for sure: Christmas in Barcelona is not the regular Christmas we are all used to.
 Far from the consumer-driven London or the opulent Christmas markets in Hamburg, it has got a more local feeling to it and it’s deeply tradition-oriented.

 In Portugal, we have a saying that translated would be something like: First, we strange it, but after we embrace it.
 It was exactly what happened to me with caganers and caga tios in Barcelona.
 After an initial period full of WTF moments, I don’t get astonished by these unorthodox figurines anymore.